 Last year bNovate celebrated its first decade.
-We wanted to find out what challenges had to be overcome and what has been achieved in these 10 years of bNovate Technologies history.
+We wanted to discover what challenges had to be overcome and what has been achieved in these 10 years of bNovate Technologies history.
 To this end, we interviewed Douglas Watson, Head of Operations, and Project Manager Jérémy Senouillet, who have both accompanied bNovate’s journey almost from the beginning.

-Jérémy: I see the following three main hurdles: First, the BactoSense had to step up from a demonstrator (on the bench) to a real and functional prototype.
+Jérémy: I see three main hurdles: First, the BactoSense had to step up from a demonstrator (on the bench) to a real and functional prototype.
 Then followed the first year(s) of field testing – with all the errors and little details that had to be improved on the run.
 And finally, we had to confront it with the real world and all the challenges that come with it.

 What differentiates the first functional prototype of BactoSense from today’s model on the market – what improvements and optimizations have you been able to implement over the years?